 The technique of mastopexy will be based on a patient’s clinical presentation and degree of breast ptosis.
 The most appropriate technique will be discussed during consultation.

-You will receive detailed instructions regarding the time to present at the Surgical Suites at 199 Avenue Road.
+You will receive detailed instructions regarding the time to arrive at the surgery center.
 It is important to begin fasting – no eating or drinking – at midnight before surgery.
 If you take any prescription medications, Dr. Power will advise whether to take with a limited sip of water on the morning of surgery.

 Dr. Power will see you upon arrival to perform surgical markings and to answer any further questions.
 You will meet the nursing and Anesthesia teams before being taken into the operating room.
 Surgery is performed under general anesthetic and you will awaken following surgery in the recovery room.
 A supportive breast garment will be in place, which is recommended for one month post-operatively.
 You will be closely monitored immediately following surgery to ensure adequate pain control and that you meet appropriate criteria for discharge home.
 It is important to have a friend or family member accompany you to surgery as you will require a ride home and someone to stay with you for 24 hours following general anesthetic to ensure personal safety.

 During breast lift with implants, the breast implant is first placed below the pectoralis (chest) muscle.
 The approach is performed through the planned breast lift incisions so no additional scarring will result.
 The implants are carefully placed to ensure adequate pocket size and satisfactory position when comparing sides.
 Following implant placement, the breast lift is then performed through an approach based on the amount of planned skin resection and nipple repositioning.
 The approach will be discussed in detail during pre-operative consultation.
 Excess skin is removed and the underlying breast tissue resuspended to change the shape and position of the breast mound.
 The nipple is raised to a higher position based on breast proportions to achieve the best possible outcome.